JakeTaranov/orbitsim/README.md

-In an continued effort to learn C++ I created a program using SFML to simulate orbits of celestial bodies.
+A C++ with SFML program to simulate orbits of celestial bodies.

 ## Input